 Grow your fund through an array of gift options

 Whether giving now, or planning to give in the future, our fundholders are able to expand their charitable giving using a number of savvy options.
-And whether contributing cash gifts or a range of other assets, the Foundation's expert staff can facilitate the transaction with no hassle for you.
+While we encourage you to seek guidance from your tax advisor to receive the optimal tax advantages, our expert staff can help facilitate these transaction with no hassle for you.

-Donors can give to their funds by check, money order or cash.
-These contributions are deductible to as much as 50% of your adjusted gross income, with a five-year carry over for any excess.
-Plus, it’s simple to grow your fund with a cash gift.
-Please mail your check, money order, or cash to the Foundation office:
+Among the options donors can use to give to their funds via cash gifts are check, wire transfer, money order, and credit card.
+These contributions may be deductible to as much as 60% of your adjusted gross income, with a five-year carry over for any excess.
+Plus, cash gifts like these are simple: You can make an immediate credit card donation to your fund on our website.

 Sacramento Region Community Foundation